“Don’t do it, Parne. That would only rouse suspicion!” The man quietly reproached the woman who had gotten out of their sleeping place.

 There was no one tailing him.
 The usual four presences as he made his way home were not there, and then there were the visitors.

-He knew right away something was off.
+He had known right away something was off.

 Their story was quite convincing.
 Quite so, to the point where he could see that Adalina was sympathetic to their plight.
 As soon as he began infusing mana into the man’s arm, he could feel the man’s own raw mana from within.
 Mages knew better than to engage in close combat against skilled swordsmen, and it would be impossible for mere bandits to even scratch an accomplished mage.